valskalla/odin/README.md

 ### Setup

 Odin is published to Maven Central and cross-built for Scala 2.12 and 2.13.
-Add the following lines to your build:
+Add the following line to your build:

 ```
-//yet to publish
+libraryDependencies += "com.github.valskalla" %% "odin-core" % "0.1.0"
 ```

 ### Example